 Serves young adults under 25 years old (18-24) who are pregnant or parenting with minor children in the household, and who are experiencing homelessness.

 Serves single young adults under 25 years old (18-24) without minor children in the household, and who are experiencing homelessness.

 Serves individuals and/or families who are experiencing literal homelessness or fleeing/attempting to flee domestic violence (DV) (if the individual or family is also literally homeless).

 DHHS Consolidated RRH

 Serves individuals and/or families who are experiencing chronic homelessness.

 SUPPORTIVE SERVICES FOR VETERAN FAMILIES

-A program that serves a 23-county region (Alpena, Alcona, Antrim, Benzie, Charlevoix, Cheboygan, Crawford, Emmet, Grand Traverse, Kalkaska, Leelanau, Iosco, Lake, Mason, Manistee, Missaukee, Montmorency, Oceana, Ogemaw, Oscoda, Otsego, Presque Isle, and Roscommon and Wexford counties) with SSVF Rapid Re-Housing and SSVF Prevention assistance to veterans who are literally homeless.
-The purpose of the program is to help Veterans maintain safe, affordable housing and become integrated socially and economically into their communities.
-Housing Resource Specialists work with Veterans and their families who are homeless or who are at-risk of becoming homeless throughout the region.
-The Supportive Services for Veteran Families program is available for any Veteran with at least one day of federal active duty; any discharge but dishonorable; is literally homeless or facing eviction.
+A program that serves a 23-county region (Alcona, Alpena, Antrim, Benzie, Charlevoix, Cheboygan, Crawford, Emmet, Grand Traverse, Iosco, Kalkaska, Leelanau, Manistee, Mason, Missaukee, Montmorency, Oceana, Ogemaw, Oscoda, Otsego, Presque Isle, Roscommon and Wexford counties) with SSVF Rapid Re-Housing and SSVF Prevention assistance to veterans who are homeless or at-risk of becoming homeless.
+Housing Resource Specialists, Case Managers, and Health Care Navigators help Veterans and their families identify and maintain safe, affordable housing and become socially and economically integrated into their communities.
+The Supportive Services for Veteran Families program is available for any Veteran with at least one day of federal active duty; any discharge but dishonorable; is homeless or at-risk of becoming homeless.